amir-sereen/superflux-bot/README.md

 /about

-/setabout <write about> :- for Supergroups put Descripion
+/setabout <write about> : for Supergroups put Descripion

-/setphoto : then send photo
+/setphoto : Then send photo

 /setname <write name>

 /id

-/ids chat :- show id and username all member in Gp
+/ids chat : show id and username all member in Gp

-/group settings :- settings Gp
+/group settings : settings Gp

-/getlink : send link in your pv
+/getlink : send link in pm

-/relink <id-chat> : change link group and send new link your pv
+/relink : <id-chat> : revoke the link group and send newlink in pm

-/modlist :- show list moderation
+/modlist : show list moderation

-/help :- show the list help for you
+/help :- show the help list for you

 ➕